jcleefw/search-app/README.md

 - the only accepted input for the search is `sydney`.
 The results is hard coded to only return results with the input.
 - most cases it this app handles happy cases assuming that data has been serialized.
-- Didn't have enough time to do the `Star ratings` function.
 - Better handling for lazy loading of image
-- Writing test SearchContainer, the sorting of list by for Price sort when comes to dealing with the hooks and state change
 - Setup PropTypes for the React component
-- SearchItem can be refactored to smaller components.
 - Proper error handling with status code if server is not connected.